Tennessee school honored for early success with NIET initiatives that focus on high-quality instruction

 Dr. Candice McQueen, CEO of the National Institute for Excellence in Teaching (NIET), surprised leaders at Sarah Moore Greene Magnet Academy in Knox County Schools today with a $5,000 NIET School of Promise Award.
 The award honors Sarah Moore Greene's early success in implementing NIET's initiatives to improve teaching and learning since the partnership began in 2018.

 Over the past two years, Sarah Moore Greene has embraced a culture of data-driven collaboration, and school leaders have made ongoing investments in professional learning and coaching for teachers.
 After consecutive years of level 1 growth, Sarah Moore Greene earned level 5 in 2019, the highest growth rating possible in the state.
-While testing was suspended this spring, NIET has continued to see Sarah Moore Greene model a spirit of collaboration and innovation through the transition and shifts required to respond to COVID-19, earning them this award.
+While testing was suspended this spring, NIET has continued to see Sarah Moore Greene model a spirit of collaboration and innovation through the transition and shifts required to respond to COVID-19, earning them this award.- YouTube

 Sarah Moore Greene is one of just two schools that NIET is honoring as a School of Promise this year.
 Given the surprise nature of the award, the second school will be announced at a later date.

 "Sarah Moore Greene is a community that continues to reach for that next level of excellence and show us what's possible," said Dr. McQueen.
 "These educators deserve to be honored and recognized, and we are grateful for the opportunity to continue to work and learn alongside them over the year ahead."